Mesolithic, 8000BC - c4500BC

 From 300AD (the late Roman period) to 600AD there is a steep decline in the population of Britain.
 Farmland has been abandoned.
 Trees and scrub are growing up on former fields.
 The woodlands are valued as animal fodder and people move seasonally into the area from the Downs to feed pigs or other animals in the woods (pannage).
 In areas of less fertile soils (where trees find it hard to grow) animal grazing is creating treeless (open) areas.

-Download more information about the Saxon period
+Download more information about the document Saxon period (26 KB)

 More pictures of the Saxon period